Breadcrumb

 Low blood sugar (hypoglycemia)

-People who lose weight or develop kidney problems may not need as much insulin or other medicines as they did before they lost the weight or developed kidney problems.
+People who lose weight or develop kidney problems may not need as much insulin or other medicines as they did before they lost the weight or had kidney problems.
 Their blood sugar may drop too low.
 Be sure to check your blood sugar often when your body goes through changes.

 Health Tools